TheOdinProject/curriculum/web_development_101/project_git_basics.md

   <a href="http://imgur.com/a/6KtLC"><img class="tutorial-img" src="http://i.imgur.com/caYllsb.png" title="source: imgur.com" /></a>

 ## What is origin master?
-As mentioned before, **origin** is a placeholder name, or branch, for the remote url of the git_test repository which you set up on Github at the beginning of this tutorial.
+As mentioned before, **origin** is a placeholder name, or branch, for the remote url of the git_test repository which you set up on Github at the beginning of this tutorial.It is set by default by git when cloning from a remote for the first time.
 You can use *origin* to access your remote without having to enter a full url each time.
 It also means you can have multiple different remotes by giving each a unique name.

 **master** is the branch you want to push your changes to.
 We will get more into branches in a later lesson, the main thing to remember is that *master* is the official branch in your projects where production-ready code lives.